Thierno04/Docker/README.md

   * The Docker daemon process is used to control and manage the containers.

    ###### Docker Server:
-   Pulling images, managing conatiners (Container Runtime, Volumes, Networks, Images)
+   Pulling images, managing conatiners (Container Runtime, Volumes, Networks, Images).

+   # What is Docker Swarm ?

+* Cluster of Docker Engines is called a Docker swarm.
+* In a microservice architecture, where you need to work on different project components on different machines and a master slave architecture where the master nodes control the slave nodes.

    ###### Docker API:
    Interacting with docker components